mathias-brandewinder/mathias-brandewinder.github.io/_posts/2025-02-05-maintainable-avalonia-funcui-layout.md

             ]
 ```

-This allows us in turn to do the following refactor of the `view`:
+This allows us to refactor the `view` like so:

 ``` fsharp
 let view (state: State) (dispatch: Msg -> unit) =